-From the moment that I spotted this book I was hooked.
+From the moment that I spotted this book, I was hooked.
 It had a photo of a really beautiful young woman, on her bike piled with sourdough in the basket.
-It had every thing I love caught in a single image on the front.
-Sourdough, freedom, a bicycle and the promise of time sharing bread with friends and family.
-So am really delighted to be able to share this extract and recipe from The Bread Exchange.
+It had everything I love caught in a single image on the front.
+Sourdough, freedom, a bicycle and the promise of time-sharing bread with friends and family.
+So I am really delighted to be able to share this extract and recipe from The Bread Exchange.
 It is a book full of the tales and recipes from a journey of baking and bartering by Malin Elmlid.
 It is a truly wonderful book, full of joy and friendship and sharing.
-Malin was a fashion-industry professional who had a bread-baking obsession, and set out an an adventure bartering bread for various things that included a concert ticket around the world.
+Malin was a fashion-industry professional who had a bread-baking obsession and set out an adventure bartering bread for various things that included a concert ticket around the world.
 As she started swapping her loaves to others in return for recipes, handmade things and she had the most amazing journey across 12 countries with really special experiences that basically came from giving generously.
 It’s not just the recipes but a book of stories and reflections, of a kind of wanderlust with connections.
 With more than 50 recipes for Malin’s naturally leavened breads and other delicious recipes collected on a journey of life.
 The Bread Exchange tells the story of finding meaning and purpose in her life and how it has been enriched by the sharing of her handmade sourdough.
-So of course I love it.
+So, of course, I love it.

 In collaboration with Karen Roth, SERVES 4

 I was introduced to Karen Roth through the Bread Exchange network years ago.
 We never traded bread because Karen herself is a dedicated sourdough baker.
 In fact, Karen, a former Silicon Valley venture capitalist, does everything with the most powerful dedication.
 When I needed help in Los Angeles and posted a request, it was often Karen who connected me with an oven or offered much-needed advice.